casper-network/docs-1.5.X/source/docs/casper/concepts/serialization-standard.md

 An operation performed while executing a deploy.
 It contains:

--   `key` The formatted string of the key, serialized as a [`String`](#clvalue-string).
+-   `key`: The formatted string of the key, serialized as a [`String`](#clvalue-string).

--   `kind` OpKind, The type of operation performed.
+-   `kind`: OpKind, The type of operation performed.
 It serializes as a single byte based on the following table:

 |OpKind|Serialization|
 |------|-------------|